Miley Cyrus, Liam Hemsworth, Ellen DeGeneres & Other Celebs React To Aussies’ Recent Vote On #MarriageEquality

 — Ellen DeGeneres (@TheEllenShow) November 14, 2017

-Others, like Sia, Kylie Minogue, Sam Smith, Ashley Tisdale, and Nick Jonas posted their individual versions of approval and support after Australia said “yes to love.”
+Others, like Sia, Kylie Minogue, Sam Smith, Ashley Tisdale, and Nick Jonas, posted their individual versions of approval and support after Australia said “yes to love.”

 the Australian people have spoken loud and clear. #LoveIsLove ????️????????️????????️???? pic.twitter.com/FMQ1tDc9yY